ibm-cloud-docs/hpvs-cli-plugin/hpvs_cli.md

 {: pre}
 you are prompted to enter all the parameters.

 If the container registry does not require authentication, set the `-no-auth` parameter to prevent prompting.
-If no environment parameters are required, set the `-no-env` parameter.
-For example:
+If no environment parameters are required, set the `-no-env` parameter, for example:

 ```
 ibmcloud hpvs registration-create --no-env --no-auth